Introduction to Laravel Controllers

 Recommended Articles

 This is a guide to Laravel Controllers.
-Here we discuss a fair number of Laravel controller concepts which will enable you to create your very own controller for your application, which will be secure and powerful at the same time.
+Here we discuss a fair number of Laravel controller concepts that will enable you to create your very own Controller for your application, which will be secure and robust simultaneously.
 You may also look at the following article to learn more –